|

 Equine acupuncture can help with a variety of issues with your horse such as myofascial pain syndrome, trigger points, poll pain, TMJ pain, vertebral joint pain, kissing spines, sacroiliac and pelvic pain.

-Working in the North Somerset area, Gwen Covey-Crump is member of...
+Working in the Surrey area, Susanna Alwen is member of ABVA, the...

 > View Profile